rzmay/Kill-The-Messenger/README.txt

 INSTRUCTIONS

 Kill the Messenger generates messages based on a list of messages and a list of wrappers.
 The message has a chance to be generated with a wrapper around it, and its position is determined by two @’s in the wrapper.
 For example, if a message was generated with the wrapper “Do your @@ please” and the message “homework”, the complete message would be “Do your homework please”.
+If a specific message or wrapper appears in a list more than once, it will be more likely to be chosen.

 The simplest way to start the script is to open Terminal and type the following:
 “ruby [path to the Kill-The-Messenger folder]/send.rb “John Doe” 3”